Guide · For sellers

 - Price slightly below market: Creates urgency and can generate competitive offers that push the final price above ask.

-Check our Area pages for current average and median prices in your district — and compare to city averages.
+Check our Area pages (free account) for current average and median prices in your district — and compare to city averages.

 Timing